evildmp/diataxis-documentation-framework/explanation.rst

 Talk *about* the subject
 ~~~~~~~~~~~~~~~~~~~~~~~~

+..  sidebar:: Things to discuss

+    * the bigger picture
+    * history
+    * choices, alternatives, possibilities
+    * why: reasons and justifications

 Explanation guides are *about* a topic in the sense that they are *around* it.
 Even the names of your explanation
 guides should reflect this; you should be able to place an implicit (or even explicit) *about* in front of each